Galaxy populations in protoclusters at cosmic noon: Galaxy population in protoclusters

 In Figure~\ref{fig:obscomp_hist_z234}, we show the SFR and $M_{\star}$ values of C-LAEs at $z=2, 3$, and 4 (as gray dots) and compare them with the F-LAEs sample.
 For clarity, we display the median scaling relation for F-LAEs using black lines instead of individual data points.
 We do not find any significant difference in the SFR-$M_{\star}$ scaling between C- and F-LAEs at any redshift.
 While observational data for comparison is rather limited, we show existing measurements from \citet[][$z=2.3$: blue stars]{Shimakawa_2017}, \citet[][$z=1.9-3.5$: green circles]{McCarron_2022}, and \citet[][$z=2.65$: pink squares]{Pucha_2022} together with the star-forming main sequence (SFMS: salmon lines and swaths) from \citet{Speagle_2014} at the appropriate redshift panels.
 In all cases, the \citet{chabrier03} stellar initial mass function is assumed.
 At $z=3$ and 4, the agreement between TNG galaxies and real data is reasonable.
 However, at $z=2$, both C-LAEs and F-LAEs underpredict SFR values at a fixed stellar mass.
 Additionally, at the high-mass end ($\log M_\star/M_\odot \gtrsim 10.5$), the SFR shows a dip, suggesting that some of the massive galaxies may begin to quench at $z=2$, perhaps due to AGN feedback \citep[see][for a further discussion on quenched galaxies in IllustrisTNG]{Donnari2021}.
+It is also possible that other quenching mechanisms may also play a role, such as the growth of stellar bulges \citep{Schreiber_2015}.